WormBase/ACKnowledge/README.md

 09-16-2021

 ### Introduction
-Based on valuable user feedback, we continue to improve the Author First Pass experience.
+Based on valuable user feedback, we continue to improve the ACKnowledge experience.
 In addition to providing more streamlined ways to enter entities, we’ve added further instructions for adding new entities, and a link to look up specific entities in WormBase.
 We now flag papers for enzymatic activity and include a free-text field to describe other gene functions.
-We updated the FAQs and provide a link to the Author First Pass webinar presented in February 2021.
+We updated the FAQs and provide a link to the ACKnowledge webinar presented in February 2021.
 Lastly, to thank authors for their valuable contributions, we now acknowledge authors on WormBase person and paper pages.

 We have implemented updates and improvements to our curator dashboard.
 The dashboard is a tool available to WormBase